 Many women are embarrassed by the width, height and sheer size of their nipples – whether seen through clothing, or in intimate situations.
 Aside from cosmetic concerns, excessively large nipples can chafe against fabric, ulcerate and cause pain.

-Dr. Donaldson favors a minimally-invasive surgical technique for nipple reduction that simultaneously decreases the height and width of the nipple, maintains sensation and allows for future breastfeeding.
+Dr. Donaldson and Dr. Sieffert favor a minimally-invasive surgical technique for nipple reduction that simultaneously decreases the height and width of the nipple, maintains sensation, and allows for future breastfeeding.
 He usually performs this procedure under local anesthesia in the procedure room of his office.
 It may also be combined with other types of breast surgery in the operating room under general anesthesia.

 Related procedures include:

-You are asked to arrive thirty minutes before your nipple reduction procedure, so that EMLA local anesthetic cream may be applied to the nipple and areola.
-Next, the cream is removed, and the chest skin is sterilized before further anesthetic injections are placed so that the nipples are completely numb — you will NOT feel pain during the operation.
-Dr. Donaldson takes approximately thirty minutes per side, or a full hour to treat both nipples.
+You are asked to arrive thirty minutes before your areola reduction procedure, so that EMLA local anesthetic cream may be applied to the nipple and areola.
+Next, the cream is removed, and the chest skin is sterilized before further anesthetic injections are placed so that the nipples are completely numb – you will not feel pain during the operation.
+Dr. Donaldson and Dr. Sieffert take approximately thirty minutes per side, or a full hour to treat both nipples.
 All sutures are dissolvable, so that they do not need to be taken out in the future.
 When you are finished, you will be offered a peek at your new look!
 Next, a layer of antibiotic ointment is applied, followed by sterile dressings and a light bandage.